wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/AINA BADRISHA BINTI ZAMRI/README.md

 <br><br>

 During the warm-up phase, CPU usage started around 15%, with memory consumption at approximately 170 MB as the test initialized and virtual users (VUs) began connecting.
-As the load transitioned into the small and medium load stages, both CPU and memory utilization increased steadily, reaching around 60–65% CPU and 270 MB RAM by the medium phase.
+As the load transitioned into the small and medium load stages, both CPU and memory utilization increased steadily to reach around 60–65% CPU and 270 MB RAM by the medium phase.

-At the high load stage (100 VUs), resource utilization peaked — CPU usage climbed to roughly 80%, while memory consumption reached about 310 MB, correlating directly with the maximum number of active VUs.
-This behavior demonstrates the expected linear scalability, where system resource consumption increases proportionally with simulated user load.
+At the high load stage (100 VUs), resource utilization peaked and CPU usage climbed to roughly 80% while memory consumption reached about 310 MB, corresponding directly with the maximum number of active VUs.
+This behavior shows the expected linear scalability, where system resource consumption increases proportionally with simulated user load.

-Finally, during the cool-down stage, as virtual users ramped down, both CPU and memory usage dropped sharply back to baseline levels (≈30% CPU and ≈200 MB RAM), confirming no residual memory leaks or abnormal resource retention after test completion.
+Finally, during the cool-down stage, as virtual users ramped down, both CPU and memory usage dropped sharply back to baseline levels (≈30% CPU and ≈200 MB RAM) and confirming no remaining memory leaks or abnormal resource keeping after test completion.

-**🧠 Interpretation:**

-- The CPU and memory utilization patterns show that the system scaled efficiently with increasing virtual users.
-- The peak values (80% CPU, 310 MB RAM) remained below critical thresholds, indicating adequate processing capacity and resource stability under sustained load.
-- The smooth rise and fall of both curves suggest the load generator and target application maintained consistent performance throughout the test.
-- No irregular spikes or plateauing were observed, implying effective garbage collection and balanced workload distribution.

-**Conclusion:**

-Overall, the CPU and memory usage trends validate that the scalability test was properly executed and that the system resources were sufficient to handle the 100 VU load without any sign of saturation, bottlenecking, or instability.

 <br><br>